 Valued in South America for thousands of years, red maca was a sacred crop of the Incas due to its high nutrition content.
-Recent studies have found that not only is red maca bursting with an array of important nutrients, it boosts overall energy and vitality, and support hormone function.
-There’s also evidence that red maca is important for bone density and strength, especially in women and children.
+Recent studies have found that not only is red maca bursting with an array of important nutrients, it supports energy, vitality and hormone function.

 Female Hormonal Health

 Numerous studies on maca have shown the positive effects on female hormones.
-Several of these studies have looked specifically into the effects of red maca, which helps to moderate hormone levels and have positive effects for fertility, thyroid health and clear skin.
-These benefits arise because maca is an adaptogen, a natural substance which assists the body to normalise itself and reach homeostasis.
-This means that if your hormone levels are too high or too low, consuming maca may help to bring these levels back to where they naturally should be.
+Several of these studies have looked specifically into the effects of red maca, which helps to support hormone levels for healthy, clear skin and mood.
+These benefits arise because maca is an adaptogen, a natural substance which supports the body to normalise itself and reach homeostasis.

-Black maca is the rarest variety of maca, and may assist with hormone balance, sexual health, stamina, and mood.
+Black maca is the rarest variety of maca, and may assist in supporting hormone balance, sexual health, stamina and mood.
 The light grey to dark grey maca roots harvested in Peru make up only 15% of the annual harvest.

 Benefits of Black Maca

 The pigment in black maca contains adaptogenic compounds which help the body combat stress and restore internal balance.
-The Inca warriors would use black maca to boost energy, strength and endurance.
-Nowadays, both male and female athletes can use black maca to naturally increase stamina and strength.
-Like red maca, black maca also contributes to bone density.
+The Inca warriors would use black maca for energy, strength and endurance.
+Nowadays, both male and female athletes can use black maca to naturally support stamina and strength.

-Black maca is sometimes referred to as "men's maca", and is thought to assist in increasing fertility in men.
-In a 2009 study at the Peruvian University, black maca was found to be the best variety of maca for increasing sperm production, motility and volume.
-A newer study from 2013 reported that black maca also has a positive effect on spermatogenesis (the formation of sperm cells).
+Black maca is sometimes referred to as "men's maca", and is thought to support fertility in men.
+In a 2009 study at the Peruvian University, black maca was found to be the best variety of maca for supporting sperm production, healthy motility and volume.

 Why use Matakana SuperFoods Organic Maca Root Powders?